BlockSecCA/ubuntu-shell-mcp/README.md

 ## Migration Path

-The new generic-ssh-mcp is not yet published on GitHub.
-Once published, migration will involve:
+1. Clone the new repository: `git clone https://github.com/BlockSecCA/generic-ssh-mcp.git`
+2. Review the README and build scripts

-1. Uninstall this extension from Claude Desktop
+3. Uninstall this extension from Claude Desktop
-2. Install generic-ssh-mcp
-3. Configure for your systems using the build script
+4. Build and install generic-ssh-mcp for your systems
-4. Deploy multiple instances if needed
+5. Configure multiple instances if needed

 ## Current Status

 **This repository remains functional** but will not receive further updates.
-All future development happens in generic-ssh-mcp.
+All future development happens in **[generic-ssh-mcp](https://github.com/BlockSecCA/generic-ssh-mcp)**.

-## For Questions

-Contact the maintainer for migration guidance when generic-ssh-mcp is published.
+---

 ---